pcrockett/mollysocket-fly/doc/HOWTO.md

 3. healthchecks.io will generate a URL that you can copy.
 Copy it, run `make healthcheck`, and paste the URL into the terminal.

-This will restart your server, and the health check service should receive your first heartbeat a minute after the server starts running again.
+This will restart your server, and the healthcheck service should receive your first heartbeat a minute after the server starts running again.

 Now if your server stops running, or one of your MollySocket connections encounters a